Monkeypox: It may be the 'next pandemic,' but it's different than COVID

 Brouwer: No, at this point the vaccine should be targeted to high-risk individuals.
 There is little indication that the outbreak will become epidemic in the larger population.
 It may become an endemic sexually transmitted infection, however, so continued awareness and education is important.

 Eisenberg: Exactly.
-So that is not the kind of casual contact that can occur and cause transmission for, again, COVID, the flu, common cold, those are all things that you could get if you just went to the grocery store.
-Monkeypox is much less infectious.
+So that is not the kind of casual contact that can occur and cause transmission for, again, COVID, the flu, common cold, those are all things that you could get if you just went to the grocery store. mpox is much less infectious.

 Can you talk about zoonotic diseases and how climate change might impact how often we see these types of diseases coming up?